pubnub/pubnub-mcp-server/resources/sdk_docs/unity_files.md

 # File Sharing API for Unity SDK

-Upload and share files up to 5 MB.
-When a file is uploaded on a channel, it’s stored with your key; subscribers receive a file event with file ID, filename, and optional description.
+Upload and share files up to 5 MB on a channel.
+Subscribers receive a file event with file ID, filename, and optional description.

 ## Send file

-Uploads a file to a channel and publishes a file message.
-Internally calls PublishFileMessage to publish metadata (file ID and name).
+Upload a file to a channel.
+This performs preparation, upload to storage, and posts a message to the channel.
+Internally calls PublishFileMessage to publish the file metadata.

 ### Method(s)